sakuracasino/docs/src/README.md

 ## Support

 Our software it's still in an early stage and we have a lot of ideas for future functionality.
-Be sure to join us in [Discord server](https://discord.gg/DHux5uEvrJ) and get involved with the project.
+Be sure to join us in our [Discord server](https://discord.gg/DHux5uEvrJ) and get involved with the project.